 The Department Honors Program recognizes and supports the academic and professional development of exceptional undergraduate students earning the B.A. in Child and Adolescent Development.
 Students in the Honors Program engage in advanced level assignments, activities and projects beyond the standard requirements for the degree.
 Students who successfully complete all requirements for the Program will have the designation of Department Honors noted on the diploma and official transcripts upon completion of the degree.

-Please click here for a PDF for the application and eligibility.
+Please click here for a PDF for the application and eligibility for students graduating in Spring 2015 and beyond.